-In April 2015, I pointed out an article to Sven that had a bigger effect than I had anticipated.
-It talked about bees disappearing at an alarming rate and the consequences humans could face if we didn’t do anything about it.
+The information we found talked about the fact that bees were disappearing at an alarming rate around the world and the consequences humans could face if we didn’t do anything about it.
 It encouraged people to grow “bee friendly” plants in their garden and to keep bees.